Access Missouri Financial Assistance Program

 Award amounts are based on your EFC and the type of school you are attending when you receive the award.
 If you transfer to a different school, your award amount may change based on the type of school to which you transfer.

-All award amounts for the 2013-2014 academic year will be estimated until August 2013, when the amount of funding for the program and the final number of eligible students are known.
-Contact your financial aid office or the MDHE to see if you are eligible and to learn the estimated or actual amount of your award, depending on what time of year it is.
+All award amounts are estimated until August, when the amount of funding for the program and the final number of eligible students are known.
+Visit the MDHE Student Portal or contact your financial aid office or the MDHE to see if you are eligible and to learn the estimated or actual amount of your award, depending on what time of year it is.

 If you are eligible for A+ tuition reimbursement, yourAccess Missouri award will be reduced by the amount of the reimbursement.
 Award amounts may also be reduced if your total aid package, excluding educational loans and aid based solely on academic performance, exceeds your school's cost of attendance.